The best part of Eggs Benedict is the rich hollandaise sauce. So ditch the English muffin and use a quick low-carb bread instead!

 Variations

-As mentioned above, the best way to vary this recipe is by using different types of bread substitutes.
-Each of them has its advantages and disadvantages.
+The best way to vary this recipe is by using different types of keto bread substitutes.
+Each has its advantages and disadvantages.
 Personally, I am partial to the quick and easy 90-second bread.
+But you can also use cloud bread or Keto English muffin.

 Instructions

-Making a keto version of eggs benedict is not that difficult!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making keto Eggs Benedict:

-- Assemble the dish: place a slice of Canadian bacon on each piece of bread.
+Assemble the dish: place a slice of Canadian bacon on each piece of bread.
 Top with a poached egg.
 Spoon two tablespoons of hollandaise sauce on top.
-You can garnish the dish with chopped parsley if you wish, but that's purely optional.
+You can garnish the dish with chopped parsley if you wish.
+Serve immediately.

 - As for the Canadian bacon, you can heat it in a skillet or simply microwave it for a few seconds.